- Sweating is natural and healthy.

 Body odor is natural and is usually caused by sweating.
 When you are hot, feel nervous, or start exercising, you are likely to sweat more.
 This is your body’s way of regulating your inner temperature.
 Yes, it’s annoying, but sweating and body odor is not something to be afraid of.
 Sweating is actually good for you, and body odor can easily be prevented.

 As you go through puberty, it’s natural for you to perspire (sweat) more than before.
 Sweating is actually very important because it prevents you from overheating by working as your natural air conditioner.
 As you get hot, your body sweats so that when the air touches your sweaty skin and dries up the moisture, your body cools down.

 Where does body odor come from?

 When sweat mixes with the natural bacteria on your skin, it causes body odor.
 Sweat comes from the areas of your body with the most sweat glands such as under your arms, the palms of your hands, the bottom of your feet, and between your legs.
 During puberty, your sweat glands become more active and your body chemistry begins to change.
-When this happens you will start to sweat more, which can lead to body odor.
+When this happens, you will start to sweat more, which can lead to body odor.

 What can I do to prevent body odor?

 The best way to prevent body odor is by taking showers regularly and making sure to wash every part of your body.
-Plain soap and water is fine.
+Plain soap and water are fine.
 There are no health benefits to using expensive soaps or body washes.